PresidentTree/Calculator-App/README.md

 # Frontend-Mentor-Calculator-App
 My solution to Frontend Mentor's Calculator App challenge.
 Simple calculations work, but it gets buggy beyond that and I have yet to figured out how to fix it.
+Help on how to fix it would be helpful.

 ![Desktop Calculator](https://raw.githubusercontent.com/PresidentTree/Frontend-Mentor-Calculator-App/main/Calculator%20App%201.jpeg)
 ![Mobile Calculator](https://raw.githubusercontent.com/PresidentTree/Frontend-Mentor-Calculator-App/main/Calculator%20App%202.jpeg)